TankEngine-ish/space_exploration_full_stack_app/README.md

 server.js has no express code, just setting-up the http server.
 Again for the purpose of separation of concerns.

 4 functions in the front-end - get planets, get launches, submit launches, abort launches (once API is ready)

+setting CORS middleware to allow access from PORT: 3000 which is our front-end